-- Extended time, breaks, separate location, or preferential seating - Use of a computer, reader, or other assistive technology - · Large print, magnifiers, or use of highlighters - Permission for food or medication in the testing room
+- Extended time, breaks, separate location or preferential seating - Use of a computer, reader, or other assistive technology - Wheelchair accessible desk - Large print, magnifiers, or use of highlighters - Permission for food or medication in the testing room

 The process for requesting accommodations will differ slightly depending on what test the student is taking.
-Students who need accommodations on the PSAT, SAT, or AP exams should request accommodations through the College Board.
-Students who take the ACT will need to request accommodations specifically for that test.
+Students who need accommodations on the PSAT, SAT, or Advanced Placement (AP) exams should request them through the College Board.
+Students taking the ACT need to request accommodations specifically for that test.